pantheon-systems/documentation/source/content/guides/decoupled/overview/01-introduction.md

 * **Next.js and Drupal**: Create a decoupled site using a base Next.js frontend template with Drupal as the CMS.
 * **Next.js and WordPress**: Create a decoupled site using a base Next.js frontend template with WordPress as the CMS.

 Currently, Pantheon Front-End Sites do not support SSR using Gatsby.
-Support for SSG with Next.js is available.

 Other permutations for site development using a Front-End Site can be used, but are not supported and currently not recommended.